-Fairtrade Canada is a national, non profit fair trade certification organization, and the only Canadian member of Fairtrade International.
-Their work covers three main areas:
+Fairtrade Canada is a national, non profit Fairtrade licensing organization, and the only Canadian member of Fairtrade International.
+Their work covers two main areas:

 Partners in Protection (PIP) is a cooperative program between private industry and the Canada Border Services Agency (CBSA) CBSA aimed at enhancing border and trade chain security.
 It is designed to streamline and make border processes more efficient for low-risk, pre-approved businesses recognized as trusted traders, to enhance the integrity of their production, transportation, importation and/or exportation processes.

 The Fruit and Vegetable Dispute Resolution Corporation (DRC) is a non-profit, membership-based organization serving the produce trade.
 DRC provides harmonized standards, procedures and services to their members to help them avoid commercial disputes.

 The Quebec Produce Marketing Association (QPMA) is a non-profit organization that brings together members from every sector of the produce industry, with a mission to create a favourable environment for the development of fruit and vegetable marketing in Quebec, to play a leadership role in promoting fruits and vegetables, and to represent and defend the best interests of their members with government and industry.

 The Canadian Produce Marketing Association (CPMA) is a not-for-profit organization that represents companies that are active in the marketing of fresh fruits and fresh vegetables in Canada from the farm gate to the dinner plate.

 The non-profit Montreal Council of Bio-Food Industries (CIBIM) is an initiative of professional and institutional Montrealers to promote and develop the bio-food industry on the island of Montreal, more specifically in manufacturing, distribution and in restaurants / food service.